yougun-han/Data-Modeling-with-Apache-Cassandra/README.md

 </pre>

 ### Run Program <a name="RunProgram"></a>
-1. Run a local Apache-Cassandra.
+1. Run a local Apache-Cassandra server.

     Refer to [this video](https://www.youtube.com/watch?v=hJxlkHafYsQ) for installing and running Apache-Cassandra in window environment.
 2. Run lines in Main.ipynb sequentially.